 - Your assets are in such a wide variety of formats, without the right previewing software installed browsing your library is nearly impossible.

-- You find yourself recreating work because it’s easier finding old files.
+- You find yourself recreating work because it’s easier to find old files.

 - Often, we repurchase our digital assets because we cannot locate the originals.